fernandobrito/data-engineering-udacity/README.md

 * Extra Jupyter notebook with visualizations: allows data exploration
 * Python dependencies file: allows easy installation

-Test time with load (1s for songs, 11.5s for events)

 ### Limitations and nice to haves
 * Incremental load: currently, on each execution, the entire database is dropped and all input files are processed.
 In a real world scenario, incremental load could be considered